 It is mandatory that no change be made to the brake main cylinder location, brake pedal push rod length or pedal position.

-Ensure that the hydraulic brake system is free of air and hydraulic leaks.
+Ensure that hydraulic brake system is free of air and hydraulic leaks.
 Bleed brakes if required, following procedures as outlined in truck chassis service manual.
-Ensure that the vacuum booster system or hydraulic brake booster system is functional and free of leaks.
+Ensure that vacuum booster system or hydroboost system is functional and free of leaks.

 Check master cylinder fluid level and fill as necessary.
-(Refer to Owner's Manual).
+(Refer to Owner's Manual)

 Check power steering fluid level for models equipped with hydroboost brake.
-(Refer to Owner's Manual).
+(Refer to Owner's Manual)